monarchwadia/slashterisk/_posts/2019/2019-06-11-the-shockingly-fun-diagram-tool-that-will-change-your-life-as-a-programmer-plantuml.markdown

 ## How PlantUML shines

 PlantUML is a lightweight markup language that generates diagrams.
 Mindblowing, I absolutely love it.
-Three things set PlantUML apart:
+Four things set PlantUML apart:
 * You code your diagram definition instead of painting it on the screen.
 * The syntax for drawing arrows is `component1 <--> component1`.
 * PlantUML automatically arranges and balances your components and arrows.